RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #1

+Busy morning.
+Didn't get much today.
+I woke up with a set of stairs.

 ## #4

 The lunch I had was a chef salad with some chili.
 Was delicious and simple.